simoncarthew/MeerVision/Documents/LITERATURE REVIEW.md

 * broad description (algorithm that can interpret information from an image as a human could)
 * CV can be used to extrapolate information from the camera trap photos which biologists desire if there are animals in a photo and in some cases where the animals are in the photos

-* these techniques are known as object classification and detection
+### OBJECT DETECTION AND CLASSIFICATION
 * object classification estimates what the probability is that an image is of each class
 * object detection draws bounding boxes around objects in an image and estimates what the probability of the object being
-* CNN's learn the features of from a set of training data
-* object classification

-### OBJECT DETECTION AND CLASSIFICATION
 * datasets
 * types of detection models
 * brief history
 * examples of where its been used before
 * computational power for training

-### USE IN CAMERA TRAPS
 * transfer learning

+### BEHAVIOUR RECOGNITION
-* examples of previous models
+*
-* difficulty with inference for biologists

 ## ON-BOARD OBJECT DETECTION

 ### TECHNIQUES AND MOST COMMON AND LIMITATIONS

 ### EXAMPLES OF ON-BOARD

-## OBJECT TRACKING